 Make an eye-catching vertical welcome sign for your front porch with this easy tutorial!

 Let’s spruce up our front porches today!
-For Day 1 of The Great Maker Show and Tell Challenge, we are making a pretty, double-sided vertical welcome sign for your front porch with the words “Welcome” on one side and “Believe” on the other.
+For Day 1 of my Christmas Tree Advent Calendar, we are making a pretty, double-sided vertical welcome sign for your front porch with the words “Welcome” on one side and “Believe” on the other.
 I picked this project for the first day of the Challenge because it’s a simple project with big impact!
 And it’s the perfect welcome to our challenge, don’t you think?

 Huge thanks to many readers who requested this project (Kat, Mandy, Maira, Rosanne, Kim, Lyn, Sarah, Christine, and Kathy).
 This vertical welcome sign was the #1 requested project received to date!
 (Please TELL me about a craft project or technique that you’d like to learn more about, so I can SHOW you how to do it!)

 This vertical welcome sign is permanent vinyl on wood.
 For the Welcome sign, I show you how to make the vertical letters in Design Space and how to cut them out on a regular-size 12″ x 12″ mat so you can line them up perfectly.
 And for the Believe sign, I’ve created an SVG that all you have to do is upload and cut.
 I even show you how to paint the board so your vinyl letters adhere best — one side looks a little weathered, the other side looks a little snowy.